maxhbr/LDBcollector/md/ZPL-2.0.md

                                 "name": "Use the name to endorse and promote derived products" }
                         ],
-                        "_str": "Description: \"If you use the name \"Zope Corporation (tm)\". get permission from Zope Corporation.\nActions:\n- Use the name to endorse and promote derived products\n\nConditions:\nREQUISITE: Get special permission in writing.\n\n", "conditions": {
+                        "_str": "Description: \"If you use the name \"Zope Corporation (tm)\". get permission from Zope Corporation.\nActions:\n- Use the name to endorse and promote derived products\n\nConditions:\nREQUISITE: Get special permission in writing.\n", "conditions": {
                             "name": "Get special permission in writing.",
                             "type": "REQUISITE"